blualg/m-ovito/doc/manual/reference/app_settings/general_settings.rst

 User interface options
 """"""""""""""""""""""

+Enable automatic dark mode
+  Lets OVITO use a user interface theme that matches the current light/dark mode settings of the operating system.
+  This option is always activate on Linux and macOS platforms.

 Use seperate working directories for data import/export and session states If this is turned on, OVITO remembers across program sessions the most recently used folders for different file I/O operations, e.g., data file import & export,